akeneo/sfcc-helpcenter/content/md/first-steps/trigger.md

-The Job import process is completed when its status changes to `Ok`.
-If it fails, you could download the log file to understand why the import job did not succeed.
+The job import process is completed when its status changes to `Ok`.
+If it fails, you can download the log file to understand why the import job did not succeed.

 ## How to automatically trigger each job?